happypeter/LGCB/book/bash_perm.md

     chmod 110110110 a.txt

-So the logic is right and clear, but unfortunately `110110110` is not the parameter that chmod recongnizes.
+So the logic is right and clear, but unfortunately `110110110` is not the parameter that chmod recognizes.
 So we divide the 9 bits into 3 subgroups can get a octal out of each subgroup.
 Now we try:

     chmod 666 a.txt